chiragcj96/api-reliability-dashboard/README.md

 ## Notes

 - On the first load, the app seeds the assignment's sample public APIs and checks them.
-- Services are persisted locally, so added services remain after restarting the app.
+- Services are persisted locally, so added services remain after restarting the application.